DanielJMaia/cookbook-project/README.md

 I'm glad I spend the extra time on this instead of taking the easy route, I doubt I'll ever forget this issue.

 This was my first time working with environment variables, and because of this I wasn't really sure how they worked.
 I understood the principle of them, but in practice I wasn't up to scratch.
 As such, when I went to host my project on Heroku I forgot to set the hidden variables there and it simply didn't work.
 After a very useful chat with Xavier, I now understand them quite nicely.
 Another issue arose when I was hosting my project, and that was that my Procile was incorrect.
-For some reason, when I created the procfile it didn't say web: python3 app.py, it was another nonexistant python file.
+For some reason, when I created the procfile it didn't say web: python3 app.py, it was another nonexistent python file.
 This wasn't immediately obvious to me and caused a brief moment of frustration.

 ## Credits